Abstinence from sexual activity is a healthy choice and an effective way of avoiding pregnancy and HIV/STDs.

 Parents, policy makers, and youth-serving adults should understand:

 - Nearly every young person will become sexually active at some point in the future.
-Youth is the time to build the foundational knowledge and attitudes they will need to be safe, healthy, and responsible for the rest of their lives.
-Promoting abstinence should be done in conjunction with providing comprehensive health information.
+The adolescent years are the time to build the basic knowledge, attitudes, and skills they will need to be safe, healthy, and responsible for the rest of their lives.
+Promoting abstinence should be done in conjunction with providing information on how to avoid unplanned pregnancy and STDs/HIV - as well as set the expectation that young people should protect themselves and their partner when they do become sexually active.

 - The teen years are the years when most people become sexually active: